 The aim of this program is to support children from families who were affected by genocide and those from some of Rwanda’s poorest families, through the provision of school fees, school materials, and education.
 Love Volunteers partners with a charity that ensures that each child has a school uniform, shoes and access to organised education.
-Volunteers are desperately needed to both assist local teachers in the classroom, and to take their own classes.
-Subjects can be taught depending on each volunteer’s skills and interests, however teaching English is the main priority here.
-Volunteers play an invaluable role in teaching children and supporting their educational needs, helping them to increase their chances of higher levels of education, and thus the chance for future employment and a brighter future.
+Volunteers are desperately needed to both assist local teachers in the classroom and to take their own classes.
+Subjects can be taught depending on each volunteer’s skills and interests, with teaching English the main priority here.
+Volunteers play an invaluable role in teaching children and supporting their educational needs, helping them to increase their chances of higher levels of education and the chance for future employment and a brighter future.

 Goals of this Project:

 - Provide English language skills to children in impoverished Rwanda

 - Teach and interact with marginalized children in Africa

 - Improve the future prospects of some of Rwanda’s most impoverished children, and help them to break the poverty cycle

 - Expose volunteers and children to different people and cultures

 Volunteers play an essential role in helping improve the education of the impoverished children of Rwanda.
 On this program volunteers provide invaluable support to teachers in over-crowded classrooms, or may even be able to take their own classroom.
 Children benefit hugely from the contact with people from other cultures, and improve their English skills greatly.
 In addition, volunteers will spend time playing sport and creating other activities for the children, providing an immensely rewarding experience for both volunteers and children alike.
 Volunteers on this program will generally work from 8am to 4:30pm Monday - Friday.